 Treatment of Dementia

 Management of conditions that may be causing dementia or making it worse

 Safety and supportive measures

 For most dementias, no treatment can restore mental function.
 However, treating disorders that are causing or worsening dementia can sometimes stop or reverse the dementia.
 Such disorders include an underactive thyroid, a subdural hematoma, normal-pressure hydrocephalus, and vitamin B12 deficiency.
 When such disorders develop in people who already have dementia, treating them sometimes slows mental decline.
-For people who have dementia and depression, antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (such as sertraline and paroxetine) and counseling may help, at least temporarily.
-For alcoholics who have dementia, abstaining from alcohol sometimes results in long-term improvement.
-Drugs that may be making the dementia worse, such as sedatives and drugs that affect brain function, are stopped if possible.
+For people who have dementia and depression, antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (such as sertraline and paroxetine) and counseling may help, at least temporarily.
+For people who drink excessive amounts of alcohol and who have dementia, abstaining from alcohol sometimes results in long-term improvement.
+Medications that may be making the dementia worse, such as sedatives and medications that affect brain function, are stopped if possible.
 For people who have an underactive thyroid gland, thyroid hormone replacement may be effective.

 Pain and any other disorders or health problems (such as a urinary tract infection or constipation), whether they are related to the dementia or not, are treated.
 Such treatment may help maintain function in people with dementia.

 Creating a safe and supportive environment can be remarkably helpful, and certain medications can help for a while.
 The person with dementia, family members, other caregivers, and the health care practitioners involved should discuss and decide on the best strategy for that person.